elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 <img src="/images/contents/kv-observer.png" width="640" alt="Observer GUI screenshot" />

 We explore the Observer in the context of an actual project [in the Dynamic Supervisor chapter of the Mix & OTP guide](/getting-started/mix-otp/dynamic-supervisor.html).

-You can also [use Observer to introspect a remote node](http://blog.plataformatec.com.br/2016/05/tracing-and-observing-your-remote-node/).
 This is one of the debugging techniques [the Phoenix framework used to achieve 2 million connections on a single machine](https://phoenixframework.org/blog/the-road-to-2-million-websocket-connections).

 Finally, remember you can also get a mini-overview of the runtime info by calling `runtime_info/0` directly in IEx.